 Catherine Gresty D.Phil.
 Candidate

-Catherine’s research focuses on assessing the effectiveness of the pollinator conservation strategies of the UK Agri-Environment schemes in restoring solitary bee communities on farmland.
-She has set up a network of 20 farms across Oxfordshire, Warwickshire, Worcestershire, Hampshire, Gloucestershire and Buckinghamshire, ranging from very intensive farms under no Agri-Environment scheme to farms showcasing Higher Level Countryside Stewardship with high levels of investment in pollinator conservation.
-Her thesis examines how solitary bee communities and the structure of their pollination networks are influenced by investment in these pollinator conservation interventions.
+Catherine’s DPhil research focused on assessing the effectiveness of the pollinator conservation strategies of the UK Agri-Environment schemes in restoring solitary bee communities on farmland.
+She set up a network of 20 farms across Oxfordshire, Warwickshire, Worcestershire, Hampshire, Gloucestershire and Buckinghamshire, ranging from very intensive farms under no Agri-Environment scheme to farms showcasing Higher Level Countryside Stewardship with high levels of investment in pollinator conservation.
+Her thesis examined how solitary bee communities and the structure of their pollination networks are influenced by investment in these pollinator conservation interventions.